 For some reason, BP continues to invest its resources in keeping journalists away from oil spill disaster sites.
-The tactic is clearly failing--we all have access to horrific pictures of dead animals and oily beaches--but BP still insists on bullying reporters.
+The tactic is clearly failing–we all have access to horrific pictures of dead animals and oily beaches–but BP still insists on bullying reporters.
 Of course, BP doesn’t want to take the blame, which is why it has apparently hired mercenaries to shoo journalists away.

 Scott Walker, a reporter with New Orleans news station WDSU, was recently blocked from interviewing BP employees working on a beach by mercenaries from a company called Talon Security.
 This happened just two days after Doug Suttles, BP’s COO, released this statement: “Recent media reports have suggested that individuals involved in the cleanup operation have been prohibited from speaking to the media, and this is simply untrue.”
 One look at the video below (hat tip, Business Insider) proves that this most certainly is true.

 Got information on the spill you want to share?
 Email us at firstname.lastname@example.org.
-It'll go directly to the lead reporter and editor on these stories, and they'll assume all initial communication to be strictly confidential.